petanjo/codus/lib/README.md

 Javascript Organizer
 --------------------

-You can organize your javascript functions using cJS namespaces declaration and the ones that matches your application name, current controller and current action will automatic be fired.
+You can organize your javascript functions using yojs namespaces declaration and the ones that matches your application name, current controller and current action will automatic be fired.